kennylavender/development-notes/functors-monads.md

 ## Functor
 A type that implements map.
-The map method must follow the identity rule composition rules.
+The map method has 2 laws. identity and function composition law.

 __identity rule__ ( special member for functions )
 ```javascript